This Day In Literary History

 The Franks' new living quarters consisted of two small, adjoining rooms and a toilet on one level, one small and one larger open room on the second, and an attic that could be accessed from a ladder in the smaller room on the second level.

-Thirteen year old Anne Frank called these quarters The Secret Annex.
-When the Franks fled, they could only take a few meager possessions with them.
+Anne Frank, then just thirteen years old, called these quarters "the secret annex."
+When the Franks fled, they could only take a few meager possessions with them; one of Anne's belongings was a diary given to her as a birthday present.

 In her diary, Anne Frank chronicled not only her daily life in hiding, but also her hopes, fears, dreams, and feelings.
 She adored her father, but her relationship with her mother was strained at best.
 She disliked Mr. and Mrs. Van Pels.